QubitPi/management-blogs/docs/_posts/2022-10-12-enterprise-ci-cd.md

 ###### Mapping External Groups to Nexus Roles

-In addition to creating an internal role, the Create role button allows you to create an External role mapping  to an external authorization system configured in the repository manager such as LDAP.
+In addition to creating an internal role, the **Create Role** button allows us to create an External role mapping  to an external authorization system configured in the repository manager such as LDAP.
 This is something you would do, if you want to grant every member of an externally managed group (such as an LDAP group) a number of privileges and roles in the repository manager

 ##### Users